Heegaard Floer homology and integer surgeries on links: Hyperboxes of Heegaard diagrams

-(b) if, moreover, the diagrams in $\Hyper$ are basic and the diagrams in $\Hyper'$ are maximally colored, and if each link component $L_i \subseteq L$ corresponds to the same color $i$ in both $\he$ and $\he'$, then the compression of $\Chain^-(\Hyper', \s)$ can be obtained from the compression of $\Chain^-(\Hyper', \s)$ by directed stable quasi-isomorphisms. \end {proposition}

 \begin {proof} By Lemma~\ref{lemma:moves}, it suffices to investigate the effect of hyperbox Heegaard moves on the corresponding (compressed) hyperboxes of generalized Floer complexes.
 Index one/two stabilizations and 3-manifold isotopies produce chain homotopy equivalences between the respective hyperboxes, see \cite{HolDisk} and \cite{HolDiskFour}.
 The same goes for global shifts, according to Lemma~\ref{lemma:zzz}.
 The chain homotopy equivalences then descend to the compressed hyperboxes, according to Lemma~\ref{lemma:chainhe}.
 Elementary enlargements also produce quasi-isomorphisms between the respective compressions, see Lemma~\ref{lemma:ci}.
-Free, neo-chromatic index zero/three stabilizations result in the move (ii) from Definition~\ref{def:Qequiv}; this follows from \cite[Proposition 6.5]{Links} and Proposition~\ref{prop:StabPolygon}.
-Paleo-chromatic index zero/three link stabilizations result in the move (iii); this is a consequence of \cite[Proposition 2.3]{MOS} and, again, Proposition~\ref{prop:StabPolygon}.
-Finally, elementary coloring changes result in the move (iv).
+Free index zero/three stabilizations result in equivalences; cf. \cite[Proposition 6.5]{Links} and Proposition~\ref{prop:StabPolygon}.
+Index zero/three link stabilizations also result in equivalences, as a consequence of Corollary~\ref{cor:rhonormal} and Proposition~\ref{prop:PolyDestab03a}. \end {proof}